The Evolution of the Klingon Emblem

 We should also keep in mind that both variants appear in more than one era and there is nothing such as a "23rd century emblem" or a "24th century emblem".

 The red on solid yellow emblem is common too but overall appears less frequently.
 The various monitor emblems in yellow or red and especially the smaller ones are likely just stylized depictions that were created to be simple and easily recognizable, as are many of the black variations.
 The two variations of the "Klingon Nazi flag" from "Star Trek VI", finally, account for roughly a third of all Google image searches for "Klingon emblem".
-But while they are very popular in fandom, they are hardly representative of the Klingon Empire, although one of them even appeared in Discovery.
+But while they are very popular in fandom, they are hardly representative of the Klingon Empire, although they eventually appeared in Discovery and in Lower Decks.

 Some screen caps from TrekCore.
 Thanks to Randolph Guthrie for the hint about the emblem in "More Tribbles, More Troubles" and to Rob Minnes for spotting some more examples.
 Many thanks to Mike Okuda for answering our questions.